Buttery Crepes + My Favorite Ice Cream + Hot Fudge & Whipped Cream = Heaven

 *The batter will keep in the refrigerator for up to 3 days.

-- To cook the crepes, heat a teaspoon or two of butter in a 6 or 8 inch non-stick skillet over medium heat.
-(I like to use clarified butter because it won't burn, but regular butter works too.
+- To cook the crepes, heat a teaspoon or two of butter in a 10-inch non-stick skillet over medium heat.
+(I like to use clarified butter because it won’t burn, but regular butter works too.
 Just wipe the skillet with a paper towel in between crepes to remove butter that is starting to brown.)

-- Pour in ⅓ cup of crepe batter into the center of the pan.
-The batter will spread out into an approximate 8-inch disk.
+- Pour in ½ cup of crepe batter into the center of the pan.
+The batter will spread out into a disk.

 © Of Batter and Dough.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Of Batter and Dough.